-In Europe it has been reported from Atriplex sagittata, Bassia scoparia (summer-cypress), Spinacia sp. and Amaranthus sp.
+In Europe it has also been reported from Atriplex sagittata, Bassia scoparia (summer-cypress), Spinacia sp. and Amaranthus sp.

 Finding the Moth

-Larva: The large white blotch-mines are readily located and can occasionally be abundant in suitable localities.
+Larva: the large white blotch-mines are readily located and can occasionally be abundant in suitable localities.

-Adult: Can be swept from amongst the larval foodplants amongst which it flies in sunny or cloudy, humid conditions; will occasionally come to light.
+Adult: can be swept from amongst the larval foodplants amongst which it flies in sunny or cloudy, humid conditions; will occasionally come to light.
 The moth has on occasions been found in numbers in agricultural polytunnels.

 Although a small moth for the family, the short and relatively broad dark purplish-grey forewings with varying extents of ochreous yellow spots or streaks make this a distinctive species.

 Usually double brooded, from the end of April to mid-June and from late July to the end of August.
 In some years a presumed third brood has been noted from early September to mid-October.
 There have been a significant number (c10% of adult sightings) recorded during early and mid July from across the British Isles suggesting that broods and flight periods may vary according to the season, altitude and microclimate.